yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/managed-integrations.md

 You can export cluster metrics and logs to third-party tools for analysis and customization.
 Exporting data is a two-stage process:

-1. Create an integration.
-An integration defines the settings and login information for the tool that you want to export to.
+1. Create an export configuration.
+A configuration defines the sign in credentials and settings for the tool that you want to export to.
-1. Use the integration to export data from a cluster.
-Once created, you can export metrics and logs from clusters.
+1. Use the configuration to export data from a cluster.
 While the connection is active, metrics or logs are automatically streamed to the tool.

-Currently, YugabyteDB Managed supports the following tools:
+Currently, you can export data to the following tools:

 - [Datadog](https://docs.datadoghq.com/)
 - [Grafana Cloud](https://grafana.com/docs/grafana-cloud/)